 Heron Egret Spirit Animal

-When the heron appears as your spirit animal, it is trying to teach you the power of patience.
+When the Heron appears as your spirit animal, it is trying to teach you the power of patience.
 We often say that patience is a virtue, but we rarely see just what advantage it brings us.
-The heron watches and waits until the perfect opportunity, whether it’s to hunt its next meal or to escape from would-be predators.
+The Heron watches and waits until the perfect opportunity comes, whether it is to hunt its next meal or to escape from would-be predators.
 It does not rush or use brute force.
 It is patient, but it is not simply the type of patience that waits for things to pass by.
 It is the patience that is active instead of passive, one that is ready to strike out when the right moment comes.

 III